kitajchuk/clutch/README.md

 ### AWS Setup
 Create the `Clutch Stack` within [AWS OpsWorks](https://aws.amazon.com/opsworks) using the [clutch-chef recipe documentation](https://github.com/kitajchuk/clutch-chef).
 Make sure you hold onto that `clutch.pem` file you get from setting up a Key Pair as you'll use it later to store the Fingerprint in Circle CI for SSH Permissions.
-You'll also want to keep it in `sandbox` for use with deploying tokens to your instances.
+You'll also want to keep it in `.clutch` for use with deploying tokens to your instances.

 #### S3 Setup
 This is optional, however you can create an [S3](https://aws.amazon.com/s3) bucket on AWS and add the bucket URL to the `clutch.config.js` as your `aws.cdn` value.
 Likewise, change the `aws.cdnOn` value to `true`.
 Next you'll need to create an [AWS IAM](https://aws.amazon.com/iam) user and group and save the access key and secret key so you can add them to Circle CI later.